 |Electric||298 miles||12hrs 15mins (0-100%, 7.4kW)||34mins (10-80%, 125kW)|

-Not only is the ID.4 GTX Volkswagen's first electric performance car, but it also marks the introduction of the GTX badge that’ll soon be on all the fastest zero-emissions cars the German brand offers.
-All signs are that an ID.3 GTX hot hatchback is on the way, but in the meantime the ID.4 GTX faces competition from faster variants of electric SUVs like the Ford Mustang Mach-E, Kia EV6 and Tesla Model Y. So how does VW’s ‘high-performance’ electric SUV stack up?
+All signs are that an ID.3 GTX hot hatchback is on the way, but the ID.4 GTX was first out of the gates, and straight away it faces competition from faster variants of electric SUVs like the Ford Mustang Mach-E, Kia EV6 and Tesla Model Y. So how does VW’s ‘high-performance’ electric SUV stack up?

-From the outset, things are looking good.
-The ID.4 GTX features a dual-motor setup, with one on each axle, that combined produces 295bhp driving through all four wheels.
-With a 77kWh battery, it's effectively the same powertrain used in the top-of-the-range Audi Q4 50 e-tron quattro.
+On paper, the numbers look pretty good.
+There's a dual-motor setup (one on each axle) that produces a total of 295bhp, driving all four wheels.
+Paired with a 77kWh battery, this is effectively the same powertrain used in the top-of-the-range Audi Q4 50 e-tron quattro.
 And much like its Audi sibling, the ID.4 GTX will sprint from 0-62mph in 6.2 seconds and go on to a top speed of 111mph.